Information About Hannah - Cambridge teacher

 I am a classically trained, freelance soprano and vocal tutor based in Cambridge.
 In 2018, I graduated with a first class BMus (Hons) Degree, in which I specialized in solo vocal performance.
-Following this, I have recently graduated from the University of Cambridge with a Masters in Choral Studies, during which I received regular vocal ensemble training by internationally acclaimed octet, Voces8, and regular solo training.
+Following this, I graduated from the University of Cambridge with a Masters in Choral Studies, during which I received regular vocal ensemble training by internationally acclaimed octet, Voces8, and regular solo training.
 My experience of vocal performance and education includes: membership of the prestigious young artists' programme of The Sixteen, 'Genesis Sixteen'; singing at many BBC Proms as a member of the City of Birmingham Symphony Orchestra Chorus and as a member of the BBC Proms Youth Choir; singing as a first soprano and regular soloist with auditioned chamber choirs at the University of Birmingham in 2015-2018 and in Christ's College Choir (Cambridge) in 2018/19; singing regularly at concerts and events across England as a freelance soprano soloist and ensemble member; operatic roles such as Pamilie in Rameau's 'La naissance d'Osiris' (St John's College, Cambridge) and Pallade, Venere and Virtú in Monteverdi's 'Poppea' (Trinity College, Cambridge); the role of Maria in Handel's 'Brockes Passion (Kings College, Cambridge); soloist on tours to Berlin and Leipzig with Birmingham University Singers and to Singapore with Christ's College Choir.
 Through these experiences I have had the joy of performing in venues such as the Royal Albert Hall, Bridgewater Hall, Usher Hall and St John's Smith Square, and the privilege of working with world-renowned conductors, such as Sir Simon Rattle OM CBE, Simon Halsey CBE, Harry Christophers CBE, Edward Gardner OBE, Mirga Gražinytė-Tyla, John Wilson, Marin Alsop, and Simon Carrington, amongst others.

 Regarding my personal favourite areas of singing, I particularly love the vocal music of Bach, Handel and Mozart, as well as the more niche area of Spanish song.
 I am a coloratura soprano, meaning that I also really enjoy operatic repertoire by composers such as Donizetti.
 This said, I believe that there is a unique beauty to all periods and styles of vocal music which I hope to help pupils appreciate as we work through wide-spread repertoire in order for them to find their favourite areas too!